 Alberta moose and whitetail available

-We have two moose openings left in 2015 on our favorite Alberta hunt.
+We have two moose openings for 2015 on our favorite Alberta hunt.
 Price is $6,000 with one hunter per guide.
-This hunt takes place behind locked gates, an area that has yielded high success every year on big moose.
-There are only two nonresident tags in the entire zone.
+The outfitter has produced 100% hunter success almost every year for the past 10 years.
+Two of the openings take place on land behind locked gates.
+We have the only two nonresident tags in the entire zone.
 The same outfitter has a highly successful whitetail deer trophy hunt for $5,000 with two hunters per guide, and he has four openings in 2015.
 He has been 100% for years on deer and had only one hunter fail to kill a moose in recent years.
-One of his friends is a highly successful whitetail outfitter who specializes in archery but also has four slots available for deer this year in the second week of November.
-He is almost 100% on 140-160" whitetail bucks and has killed some in the 170s and 180s and has picked up racks that scored 207 and 215.
 Ask about Hunts MS5209 and WD5209.

-Our popular mountain goat hunts in Alaska are full for this year, but we're booking 2015 at $9,000 a person.
+We have openings this year for our popular mountain goat hunts in Alaska at $9,000 a person.
 Details.

 Alaska black bear hunt by boat